JeffersonLab/JANA2/docs/tutorial.rst

     cp QuickTutorial $PATH_TO_PROJECT_SOURCE/src/plugins/QuickTutorial

-Be aware that you will have to manually tell the parent CMakeLists.txt to add_subdirectory(QuickTutorial).
+Be aware that you will have to manually tell the parent CMakeLists.txt to :py:func:`add_subdirectory(QuickTutorial)`.

 The rest of the tutorial assumes that we are using a standalone plugin.